cyristo/apifit/README.md

 We will use the JSONPlaceholder API at jsonplaceholder.typicode.com (Fake Online REST API for Testing and Prototyping).

-We will test the 'users' resources.
+We will test the 'users' resource.

-For this resources, we will check that :
+For this resource, we will check that :
+* the http status code is '200'
+* 'ten' users are returned
+* the name of the first user is 'Leanne Graham'
+* the address street name of the second user is 'Victor Plains'

+First, we create 2

 Available features
 ------------------